aco950/aws-cloud-prac-notes/condensed_notes.md

 ## Integrated Services - Other Products
+   - Elastic Load Balancing (ELB):
+     - Network Load Balancer (NLB)
+       - Best suited for TCP/UDP load balancing, where extreme performance is required.
+       - Operates at Layer 4 (static IPs).
+       - Routes traffic to targets within VPC.

-   - Application Load Balancer (part of ELB - Elastic Load Balancer)
+     - Application Load Balancer (ALB)
-     - Serves as the single point of contact for clients.
+       - Best suited for load balancing of HTTP/HTTPS traffic and provides advanced request routing that is targeted at the delivery of modern application architectures, including microservices and containers.
+       - Operates at Layer 7.
+       - Routes traffic to targets within VPC based on the content of the request.
+         - Support for path-based routing (based on the URI in the request).
        - Distributes incoming application traffic across multiple targets, such as EC2 instances in multiple AZs.
        - You can add one or more listeners to your load balancer.

-    - Support for path-based routing (based on the URI in the request).
+     - Classic Load Balancer (CLB)
+       - Deprecated, only for applications built within the EC2-Classic network (avoid).
+       - Operates at both the request (L7) and connection (L4) level.

    - Auto Scaling
      - Monitors your applications and automatically adjusts capacity in